-The core features of the product would include:
+The core features of the product include:

-- After someone interacts with law enforcement, My90 sends them an automated text message, making it easy for them to respond
+After someone interacts with law enforcement, My90 sends them an automated text message, making it easy for them to respond

-- The conversation would be built using Artificial Intelligence to make it as humanlike and personal as possible
+The conversation would be built using Artificial Intelligence to make it as humanlike and personal as possible

 2. An actionable data visualization platform that enables police departments to:

 Make policy decisions based on issues and concerns voiced by the community (i.e. are residents okay with drone use, do neighborhoods want more or less patrol, etc.)

 Address concerns in particular neighborhoods with command staff in charge of those areas

 Target engagement efforts towards communities that don't trust the police

 Respond to concerns from the community through anonymous text messaging